1 Bg 11-1972: The Universal Form

 > planets and in other planets in outer space could also see

 > it.
-They did not see it before, but because of Arjuna they
+They had not seen it before, but because of Arjuna they

 > were also able to see it.
 In other words, all the disciplic